250th Rifle Division (Soviet Union): Second Offensive

 Timoshenko, determined to carry out his design and press the advantages he had won, issued orders to Western Front to prepare to resume the offensive on September 1 after regrouping.
 30th Army was directed to make its main attack toward Demidov, with the objective of reaching that place as well as Velizh by the end of September 8.
 As part of the regrouping Khomenko ordered the 134th Division to relieve the 242nd's units along the Demekhi and Novoe Morokhovo line while the division in turn relieved the 250th's units in the Hill 215.2 and Shelepy sector, prior to attacking to capture Churkino, Kostino, and Hill 229.6.
 After an artillery preparation, four armies of the Front went back to the general offensive between 0700 and 0900 hours.
 30th Army had the 242nd, 162nd and 251st Rifle and 107th Tank Divisions in first echelon, with the 250th in reserve, facing the German 106th and 35th Divisions.
 During the day the division was putting itself in order and conducting combat training.
-On September 2 the 918th Regiment encountered strong resistance along a line 10km south-southwest of Chernyi Ruchei.
+On September 2 the 918th Regiment encountered strong resistance along a line 10 km south-southwest of Chernyi Ruchei.
 The following day the 922nd Regiment was occupying defenses in the Bor and Okolitsa region, the 918th Regiment was conducting a firefight for Kiriakino and Lake Sutoki, and the 926th Regiment was acting as General Khomenko's reserve.
 At 0230 on September 5 Western Front issued specific missions, including:

 250th RD - drive the enemy back from the Sutoki region, capture the Savostino, Vorontsovo, and Nivy region [18-19km south-southwest of Chernyi Ruchei] with part of your forces, and dig in.

 This effort was unsuccessful.
 Finally, at 0335 on September 10 the STAVKA ordered Western Front to go over to the defense.
 The next day the division, along with two battalions of the 118th Artillery Regiment, was ordered to occupy and firmly defend the Chichata, Ostroluki, Malinovka, Koshelevo, Sutoki and Zyki front along the Rzhat River, prepare a rear defensive line and an antitank region in the Chernyi Ruchei region to prevent a German penetration toward that place or to Bely, and several other detailed measures.